 Hi Frugalistas!
 I’m always working on ways to refine my packing and work out how to take even less on my travels.
-So I’m approaching things a bit differently on my upcoming packing list for Europe in April.
+So I’m approaching things a bit differently on my next spring trip to Europe.
 It’s early spring and things are still pretty cold so I need to pack warm.
-I’ve bought a new bag (a rolling backpack).
+I’ve bought a new bag (a rolling backpack.
+You can find similar ones at this link here).
 It’s much lighter than my old international carry on, but on the downside it’s quite a bit smaller.
 So, I need a tight list of multitasking clothing that will take me from a week in London for a work conference, to a weekend in the South of France and four days of walking in the Cinque Terre with perhaps a day trip to posh Portofino.
 All that will need to fit into my new, tiny bag.
-And I need a packing list for spring in Europe that copes will all the vagaries of spring weather!
+And I need a packing list for spring in Europe that copes will all the vagaries of spring weather as well.

 - 1 The Basics of a spring packing list for Europe

 - 2 Accessories I’m packing for Europe in spring

 - 3 Toiletries: what to pack for Europe in spring

 - 4 Electronics I’m packing for spring in Europe

 - 5 Bits & Pieces for a Europe spring packing list

 - 6 What isn’t in my packing list for spring in Europe

 - 7 Packing Plan travel wardrobe Europe spring